 2015 saw us back in First Division where we showed the true spirit of “The Saints” by finishing in 8th position with 6 wins whilst suffering an injury riddled season.

 Peter Banfield rejoined the Saints as Senior Coach in 2016 and continued in 2017.
 Peter came up through our Junior ranks, then played 17 Senior games in 1982 prior to joining Essendon in 1983, then becoming an inaugural member of the Brisbane Bears Football Club. where he played 45 Senior matches between 1987 and 1990.
 After Brisbane, Peter played a further four years with West Adelaide in the SANFL from 1990 to 1993, winning the Club’s Best & Fairest in 1991.

-Brett Moyle returns to once again Coach the Saints after winning Premierships in 2012 and 2014.
-With addition of some quality recruits, we aspire to play Division 1 Finals Footy this year.
-Brett’s skill, experience and knowledge of the game will once again benefit everyone involved with the Club immensely.
+Brett Moyle returned in 2018 to once again Coach the Saints after winning Premierships in 2012 and 2014.
+With addition of some quality recruits, we aspired to play Division 1 Finals Footy, but unfortunately that didn’t happen.

 Known locally as a family Club, North Ringwood Football Club strongly encourages all residents from the local and surrounding areas to become involved with our great club, whether it be as a social member to enjoy the exciting atmosphere of local footy on a Saturday afternoon, as a player amongst the action out on the ground, or a volunteer performing one of the many tasks necessary to keep a local Football Club alive.